AntBap23/Retail-data-cleaning-and-analysis/README.md

 ### 📊 4.
 Power BI Dashboard

-1. Open `retail_dashboard.pbix` in Power BI Desktop
+1. Open `retail_dashboard.pdf` in Power BI Desktop
 2. Load the cleaned dataset or connect to your SQL queries
 3. View or customize the interactive retail dashboard